 Conveniently located in the heart of Hiroshima, the Candeo Hotels Hiroshima Hatchobori is a top choice for those who plan to spend most of the trip visiting local attractions.
 While the rooms are more than adequate, the best feature of the hotel is its location.

 You can walk to the Atomic Bomb Dome and Memorial Peace Park.
 You can also reach Hiroshima Castle without needing to take public transportation.
 Getting around the city is easier when you’re located in the center.

-The staff at the Candeo Hotels Hiroshima Hatchobori also ensure that you start off your day right.
-They serve a filling breakfast in the hotel restaurant, allowing guests to choose between Eastern and Western foods.
+The staff at the Candeo Hotels Hiroshima Hatchobori also ensures that you start off your day right.
+They serve a filling breakfast in the on-site restaurant, allowing guests to choose between Eastern and Western foods.

-The hotel also has their own onsen.
+The hotel also has its own onsen.
 You can rest your weary bones in the hot, bubbling water after a long day of sightseeing in Hiroshima.

 Hotel Vista Hiroshima

 Another location that provides quick access to the surrounding sites, the Hotel Vista Hiroshima is a popular choice for visitors.
 It is less than a mile from the major attractions, including the Hiroshima Green Arena.
 While the property is located in the center of the city, it’s a quiet spot that offers a reprise from a busy day.